Do-It-Yourself Credit Repair: The Essential Guide

 Collections

-Like charge-offs, collection accounts can stay on your credit report for up to seven years from the date you first fell behind with the original creditor.
+Collections can be tricky since paying them might inadvertently harm your credit score by resetting the start date.
+They can stay on your credit report for seven years from when you first fell behind with the original creditor.

 Late Payments